Medically reviewed by Kristin Hall, FNP

 Another option is clindamycin.
 An antibiotic, clindamycin is used alongside tretinoin to remove the bacteria that can cause blocked pores to become inflamed, infected and cystic.

 Finally, birth control pills that use a combination of estrogen and a progestin can work wonders as acne treatments.
-Doctors typically prescribe birth control to treat hormonal acne, which can be triggered by unusually high levels of androgens and their effects on sebum production.
+Healthcare providers typically prescribe birth control to treat hormonal acne, which can be triggered by unusually high levels of androgens and their effects on sebum production.

 Unlike sunlight, all of these treatments are backed up by real science.
 Most produce results in two to three months, although you’ll usually need to wait for six months or one year to see your final results from treatments like tretinoin and hormonal birth control.